 from April 2014 to April 2015

-I was hired by the IRLab as a researcher to work on distributed recommender systems for big data environments using MapReduce and NoSQL paradigms.
+Hired by the IRLab to work on distributed recommender systems for big data environments using MapReduce and NoSQL technologies.
 I also focused on studying and improving accuracy, diversity and novelty of different approaches to recommendation.

 from November 2013 to July 2014

-This is a competitive grant from the Spanish Government (Ministerio de Educación) for outstanding students that are interested in pursuing an academic career in the last year of their degrees.
+Competitive grant from the Spanish Government for outstanding students that are interested in pursuing an academic career in the last year of their degrees.

-I developed a distributed recommender platform and implemented several collaborative filtering algorithms using Hadoop and Cassandra.
-I also worked on scalable web applications using Django, Lucene and caching technologies such as Memcached and Varnish.
+Developed a distributed recommendation platform with several collaborative filtering algorithms using Hadoop and Cassandra, Django, Lucene, Memcached and Varnish.

 A distributed recommender platform capable of making personalised recommendations using collaborative filtering techniques in a big data environment.

-This valedictorian distinction was given by the University of A Coruña to the students, one for each degree, with the best marks among all the graduates that finished their studies in 2014 at the University of A Coruña.
+Valedictorian distinction given by the University of A Coruña to the students, one for each degree, with the best marks among all the graduates that finished their studies in 2014 at the University of A Coruña.

-This valedictorian distinction was given by the Xunta de Galicia to the students, one for each degree, with the best marks among all the graduates that finished their studies in 2014 in the Galicia region.
+Valedictorian distinction given by the Reginal Government of Galicia to the students, one for each degree, with the best marks among all the graduates that finished their studies in 2014 in the Galicia region.

 Stanford Coursera specialization on Probabilistic Graphical Models taught by Dr. Daphne Koller in 2016-2017.